-I knew a fulltime job would eventually come up with the government and I waited for it.
+I knew a full-time job would eventually come up with the government and I waited for it.
 In the summer of 1965, I got my chance.
-Parks made some changes at Rogers Pass in Glacier National Park related to highway avalanche control and as a result, .
-I bid on it anddidn’t get it.
+Parks had made some changes at Rogers Pass in Glacier National Park related to highway avalanche control and as a result, a job was advertised.
+I bid on it and…didn’t get it.
 Another applicant for the position, who had taken part in a course I had taught the previous year, was hired.
-For completing that school (, he a certificate, signed by me.
-Then he won the competition over me because he had a certificate and I didn’t.
+For completing that school (what we called the courses), he received a certificate, signed by me.
+Then he won the competition for the Parks job over me because he had a certificate and I didn’t.
 That’s the government for you!

-Anyway, they corrected afterwards and I the position.
-So Anni, the kids and I moved to Revelstoke for a short period of time and then up to the avalanche research station near the top of Mount Fidelity.
+Anyway, they corrected that turn of events afterwards and I landed the position.
+So Anni, the kids and I moved to Revelstoke, B.C., for a short period of time and then up to the avalanche research station near the top of Mount Fidelity in Rogers Pass.

-Rogers Pass and Revelstoke are on the windward side of the mountains and thus receive some of the highest snowfalls in North American average per year.
-The winter we spent up on Fidelity a record snowfall of it lay compacted on the ground mid winter.
+Rogers Pass and Revelstoke are on the windward side of the mountains and thus receive some of the highest snowfalls in North America (an average of over nine metres per year).
+The winter we spent up on Fidelity had a record snowfall of 30 metres that season.
+Almost six metres of it lay compacted on the ground by mid winter.

-The narrow pass, discovered by Roger , is bordered by the steep Purcell Mountains on both sides, which make for numerous slide paths.
-The mountains in the Purcell ange are heavily covered trees but where there are no or where trees have been knocked down by pre slides, the snow has nothing to it.
+The narrow pass, discovered by Major A. B. Rogers in 1882, is bordered by the steep Purcell Mountains on both sides, which make for numerous slide paths.
+The mountains in the Purcell Range are heavily covered by massive spruce, hemlock and cedar trees, but areas where there are no trees, or where trees have been knocked down by previous slides, the snow has nothing to anchor it.

-PHOTO These are the big avalanches ou respect for nature
+PHOTO – These are the big avalanches!
+In Rogers Pass, you quickly learn respect for nature.

-Man and avalanches in the Rogers Pass area ha a difficult beginning.
-The ailroad decided to go underground.
-They built the Connaught Tunnel, which eliminated the biggest part of the problem.
+Man and avalanches in the Rogers Pass area had a difficult beginning.
+The Canadian Pacific Railroad line through the pass was completed in 1885, but for the first number of years it was shut down during the winter due to the extreme avalanche hazard.
+Thirty-one snow sheds totaling more than six kilometres in length were then built to protect the trains, but even this was not sufficient.
+In the period from 1885 to 1911, 236 people were killed by avalanches.
+The worst accident occurred on March 10, 1910, when 58 men trying to clear the snow from one avalanche, were hit and killed by another that came down from a mountain on the opposite side of the valley Eventually, CP Rail decided to go underground.
+They built the eight kilometer long Connaught Tunnel under Rogers Pass in 1916, which eliminated the biggest part of the exposure problem.

-The ighway through Rogers Pass and Glacier National Park opened in 196 avalanche control programver time evolved into the largest program in the world.
-Fred Schlssand
+The Trans Canada Highway through Rogers Pass and Glacier National Park opened in 1962.
+This also marked the beginning of an avalanche control program that over time evolved into the largest program of its kind in the world.
+In 1965, Fred Schleiss was named chief avalanche forecaster for the highway and over the next twenty-six years, with the help of his brother, Walter and the Canadian Army set up and ran the extensive program.
+I was hired to assist him in those early days.

-PHOTO - Thousands of tons of snow in motion down the hill at a speed of per hour.
+PHOTO - Thousands of tons of snow in motion down the hill at a speed of more than 160 kilometres per hour.